This page is for patients and caretakers exploring private hip surgical care in Vancouver. Browse between 5 accredited surgeons.

 Surgency is patient-first.
 Our goal is to make the process of finding a private surgeon as simple as possible.
 You choose who to contact.
 Learn more in our Advertising Policy.

 There's no single price—cost depends on the surgeon, facility, implant, and the specifics of your case.
+Private hip surgery prices are comparable to Alberta and Ontario, though slightly lower on average, and higher than Québec.

 Pre-op imaging, medications, and physiotherapy may or may not be bundled in, so it's best to ask each clinic for a written, itemized quote.